DevExpress/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/35 Customize Icons.md

         color: blue;
     }

-`dx-icon` is a CSS class added to icon elements when DevExtreme widgets render them into the DOM.
+`dx-icon` is a CSS class added to icon elements when DevExtreme UI components render them into the DOM.
 You cannot use another name for it.
 However, it is not true for icons in other HTML elements.
 You can use any name for the class in this case, as demonstrated in the previous example.